Creative Commons License 2024 Volume 11 Issue 1

 12. Kumela T, Simiyu J, Sisay B, Likhayo P, Mendesil E, Gohole L, et al. Farmers' knowledge, perceptions, and management practices of the new invasive pest, fall armyworm (Spodoptera frugiperda) in Ethiopia and Kenya.
 Int J Pest Manag.
 2019;65(1):1-9.

-13. Amhara National Regional State Agricultural bureau (BoA).
+13. Amhara National Regional State Agricultural Bureau (BoA).
 Maize crop production package.
 Bahir Dar, Ethiopia; 2020.

 14. Kammo EQ, Suh C, Mbong GA, Djomo SH, Chimi NL, Mbeungang DL, et al. Biological versus chemical control of fall armyworm and Lepidoptera stem borers of maize (Zea mays).
 Agron Afr.
 2019;31(2):187-98.